KnowledgeHut-AWS/tekton/getting-started/install.md

   verbs: ["*"]
 ```

-Now you tell me to to create the cluster role little kubelets.
+Now you tell me how to create the cluster role little kubelets ;-).

 Let's add a service account for the `TaskRun`